jigneshPatel69/newproject/README.md

 Hello there.
 I didnt know about github and how to use it.
-I have just created this file and adding my code that i have worked on.
+I have just created this file and adding my code that I have worked on.